-Students with conflicts for ANY examination or quiz must have a note from an employer or a medical certificate (see below) in order to write the exam/quiz at another date.
-Unless caused by illness, all conflicts MUST be reported to the instructor PRIOR to the exam/quiz date.
-If an exam/quiz is missed due to illness contact regarding a deferral must be made within 24 hours of the exam/quiz deadline.
+Students with conflicts for ANY examination must have a note from an employer or a medical certificate (see below) in order to write the exam at another date.
+Unless caused by illness, all conflicts MUST be reported to the instructor PRIOR to the exam date.
+If an exam is missed due to illness contact regarding a deferral must be made within 24 hours of the exam.
+If an assignment is missed for a valid reason, contact the ERTH 1010 Teaching Assistant immediately.
 In the case of a serious illness, see the rules concerning deferral of an exam or assignment at https://carleton.ca/registrar/special-requests/deferral/.